Robin0787/LotusLight_Studio/README.md

 ### Live link of the server that is used on this site -- https://lotuslight-studio-ghwpi2q3v-robin0787.vercel.app/

-##### An ad-tech website that provides several classes for students to learn.
-The website has an admin and instructor panel where instructors can add classes and also remove their classes.
-After adding classes it will appear to admin to be approved.
-If admin approves it then it will display in the classes section and then students can enroll in the class.
-Admin manages all the users and classes of this website.
-Admin can make students instructors and admin and vice-versa after selecting classes from the class page.
-Users can show selected items in their dashboard selected-items route.
-After doing the payment the class will be moved to enrolled classes.
-When a user enrolls in a class the instructor of this class will have one student increment.
+##### An ad-tech website that offers a variety of programs for students to take.
+The website has an admin and teacher area where instructors may add and remove classes.
+After adding courses, it will appear to the admin that they have been authorized.
+If the admin accepts it, it will appear on the area of the course, where students can enroll.
+Admin is in charge of this website's users and classes.
+The admin may make students instructors, admin, and vice versa.
+Users' selected things will be seen on their dashboard's selected items route.
+After making the payment, the class will be added to the list of enrolled classes.
+When a user enrolls in a class, the instructor will have one new student in his/her profile.

 ## For Testing